-Jovino Santos Neto Trio
+Jovino Santos Neto Trio: Tiny Desk Concert

 Something happens for me when I hear jazz mixing it up with Brazilian rhythms.
 In the right hands it falls into the realm of magic.